Buly1601/MindYourTasks/README.md

 ### env Folder
 Python environment
 ### entrypoint.sh
-shell script that is runned by the Dockerfile and runs wsgi.py on port 80
+shell script that is run by the Dockerfile and runs wsgi.py on port 80
 ### .gitignore
 Files we don´t want to be upload to this repository
 ### requirments.txt